jina-ai/finetuner/docs/3_finetuner_in_action/3_1_text_to_text.md

 Most importantly, we select our model with `model='bert-base-cased'` and pass our training data with `train_data=train_data`.
 These two arguments are required.
 We set our `experiment_name` to `'finetune-quora-dataset'` and our `run_name` to `'finetune-quora-dataset-bert-base-cased'`.
 This will make it easy for us to retrieve the experiment and run in the future.
 We also provide a short description of our run, just for some extra context.

+Because we have selected the `bert-base-cased` model, we also need to add a pooling layer, since this is not automatically loaded.
+Options for this are `'mean'`, `'max'` or `'cls'`.
+We have selected `'max'` for this experiment.

 For this run, we select Finetuner's `'TripletMarginLoss'` and `'TripletMarginMiner'`, as they are most relevant for our use-case.
 The `'TripletMarginLoss'` measures the similarity between three tensors, namely the anchor, a positive sample and a negative sample.
 This makes sense for our task, since we want duplicate questions to have representations closer together, while non-duplicates should have more dissimilar representations.
 Likewise, the `'TripletMarginMiner'` outputs a tuple of size 3, with an anchor, a positive sample and a negative sample.